 Choosing a camera type: Advice to help you buy a camera.
-We describe the difference between a compact camera, a superzoom camera, DSLR camera and compact system cameras (hybrids).
+We describe the difference between a compact camera, a superzoom camera, DSLR camera and compact system cameras.

 Deciding on a new camera can be a daunting task, not least because of the wealth of options available.
-What Digital Camera runs through the main types of digital camera available to help you buy a camera best suited to your needs.
+What Digital Camera runs through some things you might want to consider when buying a camera, as well as the main types of digital camera available to help you buy a camera best suited to your needs.

 Digital compact cameras